Please note: Once you 'switch-in' a .imgPTN file, it will replace the E2B partition and the E2B files will 'disappear'.

 Note: To avoid problems, do not use special characters in the folder name or the file name (e.g. do not use & or parentheses/brackets).

-5. .imgPTN files must be contiguous.
+6. .imgPTN files on the USB drive must be contiguous.
 Double-click on the MAKE_THIS_DRIVE_CONTIGUOUS.cmd script in the root of the E2B USB drive:

 For instance, MPI will make a .imgPTN file directly from a Windows Install or linux bootable LiveCD ISO file.
 You can then simply copy the .imgPTN file to your Easy2Boot (E2B) USB drive, select it and boot from it.

 When you run any .imgPTNxxxx file from the Easy2Boot menu, it removes the Easy2Boot partitions on the USB drive and replaces them with the .imgPTN partition.